 Treat Cacti and Succulents for Mealybugs and Scale:

-- Wear gloves before handling cactus, or use bunched-up newspaper or paper towels to hold the plant.
+- Wear gloves before handling cacti, or use bunched-up newspaper or paper towels to hold the plant.

 - Spray water hard enough to dislodge the insects, but not so hard as to damage the plant.